pittersnider/node-teamwork/README.md

 ## Last changes
 ```
+- Now all applicable API methods can receive 'pagination' as argument.
+See API for details.
-- Added new APIs: getProjectPeople()
+- Added new APIs: getProjectPeople(), getActiveProjects()
 - getProject: Added 'includePeople' (defaults true) to the argument's object
 ```